On Affine Homotopy between Language Encoders: Experimental Setup

 \paragraph{Generating Random Affine Maps. } For the last experiment, we generate random affine maps.
-To approximate $\mathDJ^\sH$ we sample the matrix entries of the affine map from $\mathcal{N}(0, 1)$.
+To approximate $\onesidedmetric^\sH$ we sample the matrix entries of the affine map from $\mathcal{N}(0, 1)$.
 We then additionally normalize the transformed representation matrix as this leads to better convergence.
-To approximate $\text{D}^\sH$, we fit a linear probe on $\mH$ to 100 and 1000 sets of randomly generated class labels, for SST-2 and MRPC, respectively.
+To approximate $\pointHausdorffMapApproxVSet$, we fit a linear probe on $\mH$ to 100 sets of randomly generated class labels, for the embeddings of each task.
 The predictions of that probe then become what $\mG$ affinely maps to.
 In both cases, the seeds are set ascendingly from 0.

 \paragraph{Compute Resources. } We compute the embeddings on a single $\verb|A100-40GB|$ GPU, which took around two hours.
 All other experiments were run on \verb|8-32 CPU| cores, each with \verb|8 GB| of memory.
 Computing extrinsic distances between 600 model combinations across both datasets usually takes 2-3 hours on 8 cores, whereas intrinsic computation is more costly, and can run up to 4 hours.
-Note our approximation of Hausdorff-Hoare maps (cf. \Cref{eq:supinfsup-extrinsic-finite}) across all models is significantly more costly due to our sampling approach and can take up to 72 hours to compute on 32 cores for large datasets such as SST-2, and up to 12 hours for MRPC.
-The compute needed for initially failed experiments do not significantly exceed the reported compute.
+Note our approximation of Hausdorff--Hoare maps (cf. \Cref{eq:supinfsup-extrinsic-finite}) across all models is significantly more costly due to our sampling approach and can take up to 72 hours to compute on 32 cores for large datasets such as SST-2, and up to 12 hours for MRPC.
+The resources needed for initially failed experiments do not significantly exceed the reported compute.